 It works by stimulating the brain non-invasively using an electromagnetic field, similar to those magnetic fields produced by an MRI machine.
-During TMS Therapy, a magnetic field is administered in very short pulses to the part of the brain associated with depression.
+By laying the device against the head, a magnetic pulse is administered to the part of the brain associated with depression.
 It is a safe and effective treatment performed in a psychiatrist’s office.
 Patients remain awake and alert and are able to resume their daily activities at the end of the session.

 What is a typical course of treatment with TMS Therapy?

-In clinical trials, patients received TMS Therapy 5 times per week for 4-6 weeks.
+In clinical trials for depression, for example, patients received TMS Therapy 5 times per week for 4-6 weeks.
 Session can last as little as 19 minutes.
-Patients treated with TMS Therapy should receive treatment for a minimum of four weeks with additional treatments based on clinical judgment.

 Are there any side effects associated with TMS Therapy?